issa-project/issa-pipeline/environment/containers/README.md

 Before running the container for the first time it is necessary to create a dba password and store it in the VIRTUOSO-PWD env variable.
 (We choose to hide the variable in the user's `.bashrc` file.
 If you do the same remember to restart the user's session.)

-To install the image and configure Virtuoso run [install-virtuoso.sh](vistuoso/install-virtuoso.sh) script.
+- to install the image and configure Virtuoso run [install-virtuoso.sh](vistuoso/install-virtuoso.sh) script.

-To run the container invoke [run-virtuoso.sh](vistuoso/install-virtuoso.sh) script.
+- to run the container invoke [run-virtuoso.sh](vistuoso/install-virtuoso.sh) script.

-Virtuoso SPARQL endpoint can be accessed through the HTTP ports `8890` or `4443`.
+- to access the SPARQL endpoint send HTTP request to `http://<host_name>:8890/sparql`.

 >:point_right: This container should not be stopped except for maintenance reasons.